 1. Freeze it.
 You might not be ready to eat all the turkey now, but how about in a month?
 You can freeze turkey for up to three months — just separate the meat from the bones first.

 2. Make it a Mexican food night.
-After an all-American meal, get some inspiration from south of the border with Turkey and Corn Enchiladas.
+After an all-American meal, get some spicey inspiration from south of the border with Turkey Enchiladas.

 3. Indulge in cheesy goodness.
 Put the flavors of your Thanksgiving dinner into sandwich form with a Turkey Grilled Cheese with Cranberry and Brie.
 The savory turkey, sweet cranberries, and creamy brie make an irresistible combination.